-Throughout the remainder of 2022, the NTA aims to continue to implement further services across the State, and start the procurement for proposals due to enter service in 2023.
-This rate of improvement of bus services has and will continue to be achieved in a sector facing severe challenges due to increases in the cost of fuel, lack of both vehicle and trained drivers, both of which have been brought about by the recent pandemic and geopolitical events across the world.
+In 2023, the NTA is continuing to improve rural public transport services through the planned implementation of 67 new and enhanced bus services and development of non-conventional measures such as Smart DRT (Demand Responsive Transport) and rural hackney pilot schemes.
+This rate of improvement of bus services will continue to be achieved in a sector facing challenges due to increases in the cost of fuel, availability of trained drivers, brought about by the recent pandemic and geopolitical events across the world.

 The Connecting Ireland Rural Mobility Plan will continue the roll-out of routes until 2026